- love (v.)

 - love (n.)

-- Old English lufu "love, affection, friendliness," from Proto-Germanic *lubo (source also of Old High German liubi "joy," German Liebe "love;" Old Norse, Old Frisian, Dutch lof; German Lob "praise;" Old Saxon liof, Old Frisian liaf, Dutch lief, Old High German liob, German lieb, Gothic liufs "dear, beloved").
+- Old English lufu "feeling of love; romantic sexual attraction; affection; friendliness; the love of God; Love as an abstraction or personification," from Proto-Germanic *lubo (source also of Old High German liubi "joy," German Liebe "love;" Old Norse, Old Frisian, Dutch lof; German Lob "praise;" Old Saxon liof, Old Frisian liaf, Dutch lief, Old High German liob, German lieb, Gothic liufs "dear, beloved").

 "Even now," she thought, "almost no one remembers Esteban and Pepita but myself.
 Camilla alone remembers her Uncle Pio and her son; this woman, her mother.
 But soon we shall die and all memory of those five will have left the earth, and we ourselves shall be loved for a while and forgotten.
 But the love will have been enough; all those impulses of love return the love that made them.
 Even memory is not necessary for love.
 There is a land of the living and a land of the dead and the bridge is love, the only survival, the only meaning."
 [Thornton Wilder, "Bridge of San Luis Rey," 1927]